JosephTLyons/Track-Notes-1/README.md

 ## Bugs / Known Issues:
 ### Global Issues:
 * Images are always on top.
 This is a "hack" because the main plugin window always tries to gain focus and cover up the image window.
 To combat that, I've forced the new window to always be on top.
-* Some images load and display larger than they really are
+* Some images load and display larger than they really are.

 ### VST in Reaper:
 * Spacebar focus is being stolen - User needs to engage FX menu setting "Send all keyboard input to plug - in"